Linear Strands of Initial Ideals of Determinantal Facet Ideals: Sparse Eagon-Northcott Complexes

 \end{cor}

 \begin{proof} By Theorem \ref{thm:boocherBnos}, a minimal free resolution of $R/\inn_< I_n (M)$ may be obtained by setting some of the entries in the matrix representation of the differentials of Definition \ref{def:EN} equal to $0$.
-With respect to the $\ZZ^n \times \ZZ^m$-grading of the Eagon-Northcott complex $E_\bullet$, one has
+If $\alpha$ is a multidegree with respect to the $\ZZ^n \times \ZZ^m$-grading of the Eagon-Northcott complex $E_\bullet$, one has